A detailed statistical analysis of the mass profiles of galaxy clusters: Statistical analysis

 \subsection{Three-parameter model results}

 For the three-parameter models we again want to test whether the models represent the data better than the NFW.
-In this case the comparison is slightly more involved since there is the freedom of an additional parameter to take into account.
-This naturally yields a lower value of the evidence if the extra parameter does not provide a better description of the data, or, more specifically, the third parameter must improve the fit over a significant volume of parameter space in order to be preferred over the NFW.
+In this case the comparison is slightly more involved to evaluate since there is the freedom of an additional parameter to take into account.
+This naturally yields a lower value of the evidence if the extra parameter does not provide a better description of the data, or, to put it otherwise, the third parameter must improve the fit over a significant volume of parameter space in order to be preferred over the NFW.
 It is important to stress that there is no assumption about the third parameter being universal.
 On the contrary, we ask whether the data require the additional freedom of an extra parameter which is determined individually for each cluster.

 The model comparison proceeds as before: we calculate the evidence for each of the three-parameter models with the same priors in $\log r_{-2}$ and $\log \rho_{-2}$ as in the fiducial two-parameter analysis for all models.
 For the slopeNFW we choose a top-hat prior for $\alpha$ which ranges from 0 to 1.75, i.e.~from a cored profile to a profile slightly steeper than the Moore profile.
 We do not want to go all the way to $-2$ since $r_{-2}$ tends to zero and eventually becomes undefined as $\alpha$ approaches $-2$.
 For the transNFW, we choose a logarithmic prior with $\gamma$ in the range $(0.1,4)$ which allows this profile to mimic a steeper inner profile by pushing the asymptotic inner power law inside the radial range of the data.
 Finally, we take a logarithmic prior for $n$ in the range (2,15) for the S\'ersic model, motivated by numerical simulations which have best fits S\'ersic profiles with $n$=5--9.
-The logarithmic prior has the advantage that it is invariant whether one prefers $n$ or $\alpha_s=1/n$ as the parameterization.
+The logarithmic prior also has the advantage that it is invariant whether one prefers $n$ or $\alpha_s=1/n$ as the parameterization.